dajiangliu/rareMETALS/README.md

 ### Downlaod and installation <a name="download-and-installation"></a>
 - [Option one] The R package can be downloaded from [rareMETALS_6.8.tar.gz](https://genome.sph.umich.edu/w/images/b/b2/RareMETALS_6.8.tar.gz).
 It will be eventually released on the Comprehensive R-archive Network.
 If you want to perform gene-level association test using automatically generated annotations, you will also need [refFlat_hg19.txt.gz](https://genome.sph.umich.edu/w/images/0/04/RefFlat_hg19.txt.gz), which is the gene definition modified from refFlat.
+   - To install the package, please use 'R CMD INSTALL rareMETALS_XXX.tar.gz' command, where **XXX** is the version number for rareMETALS

 - [Option two] Right now, the package is hosted on github, which allows installation and update to be very easy.
   - First, make sure you have the `mvtnorm` and `data.table` packages installed:
   ```